Carson Kelly Preview, Player Props: Tigers vs. Royals

 Carson Kelly At The Plate

-- Kelly is hitting .211 with five doubles, two home runs and 12 walks.
+- Kelly has five doubles, two home runs and 13 walks while batting .209.

-- In 44 games played this year, he has homered in only two of them.
+- In 45 games played this season, he has homered in just two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.